 “The artist’s stroke, a captured moment in time; a thought, a scene, a memory.
 To be interpreted, discarded, or savored by the one who cares to see.” – Mary Aiu 2010

 Watching horses run freely is captivating, especially if they were just released from the confines of a stall.
-Striking movements of agility and grace, but most of all, their joyful engagement to be free and move about at will is a sight I never tire of photographing.
+Striking movements of agility and grace, but most of all their joyful engagement to be free and move about at will is a sight I never tire of photographing.
 As they move about, each displaying their own unique flare, I feel like I am watching a dancer, with the arena becoming their stage.
 With the aid of the computer I can transport these images to a stage of my creation, blending the imagery with the imagined that’s inspired by their being, setting them free once again.

-With each person’s view of the world being uniquely their own, my imagery reflects my own ideals about beauty and emotional connections.
-Growing up in a cattle ranching family, horses have always been an important part of my life.
-Traveling extensively to photograph various breeds, I have become keenly aware, and concerned, that their numbers are disappearing from our landscapes.
-I am passionate about their majestic beauty and the place they have held in our world throughout history.
-Through captured moments and photomontages my artistic intent is to showcase the unbridled horse at liberty, hoping to portray the spirit of the horse in a way that the viewer may not have experienced before.
+From a lifetime of involvement with horses my photographic journey has led me to follow this passion.
+Traveling extensively to photograph various breeds, I have become keenly aware and concerned, that their numbers are disappearing from our landscapes.
+I am inspired by their majestic beauty, and the place they have held in our world throughout history.
+Through captured moments and photomontages my artistic intent is to showcase equine splendor, and the free spirit of the horse on the run.

 Mary Aiu is an award-winning fine art photographer who spends her time pursuing beautiful horses around the world.
 Her work is noted for its ethereal feel, blending photographic components that often result in a painterly quality of the horse in motion.
 She has been described as one who can share the sensual beauty and depth of spirit in horses within her work.